minli13/www.calpolywit.org/README.md

 ### 💻 **Developers**
 - 💻 **Monika**
-- 💡 **Mandy**

 ### 🎨 **UI/UX Designers**
 - 🎨 **Monika**
-- 🌼 **Mandy**

 ---

 ## 📌 Contributing

-Thank you for your interest in supporting women in tech!
-Unfortunately, we are not accepting external contributions at this time.

-For internal team members working on this project:
+We welcome contributions from anyone passionate about supporting women in tech!
+If you'd like to contribute:

 - Fork the repository
 - Create a new branch (feature-name)
 - Make your changes
 - Submit a pull request
+- We appreciate your help! 💜

 ---